-3. How to take Buplex
+3. How to take Buplex Rx

-Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
+Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

 The lowest effective dose should be used for the shortest duration necessary to relieve symptoms.
 If you have an infection, consult a doctor without delay if symptoms (such as fever and pain) persist or worsen (see section 2).